 While the Huawei P20 and P20 Pro have many of the same features, there are a few goodies that are only available on the more expensive P20 Pro.

 How to enable Always-On Display

-Love the look of the Always-On Display you find on the Samsung Galaxy S9, Pixel 2, and scores of other Android phones?
+Love the look of the Always-On Display you find on the Samsung Galaxy S9, Pixel 3, and scores of other Android phones?
 Huawei offers the exact same feature, it’s just hidden in the settings.
-If you want to add an Always-On Display to your Huawei P20 Pro, go to Settings > Security > Screen Lock & Passwords > Always display information.
+If you want to add an Always-On Display to your Huawei P20 Pro, go to Settings > Security > Screen Lock & Passwords > Always display information and toggle it on.
 From here you’ll have the option to either schedule the display for certain times or have it stay on all day.